IATI/iati-account-docs/docs/manage_organisation_users.rst

 Approving a new user
 ----------------------
-All new users should follow the `instructions on how to register with IATI <https://iati-iati-account-docs.readthedocs-hosted.com/en/latest/registration/>`_.
+All new users should follow the :ref:`instructions on how to register with IATI <user_new_registration>`.

 When a user has registered with IATI and requested to join an existing organisation, all admin users of that organisation will receive an email notification.